web-infra-dev/midscene-example/playwright-demo/README.md

 pnpm run e2e:ui:cache

 # read report

-# You must run the pnpm run e2e or pnpm e2e:cache to view the report
-node ./midscene_run/midscene-report/index.js
+After the above command executes successfully, the console will output: Midscene - report file updated: ./current_cwd/midscene_run/report/some_id.html.
+You can open this file in a browser to view the report.
 ```